Eiríkur Örn Norðdahl: Biography

 Eiríkur Örn has married; his first child was born in 2009.

+Eiríkur and his family members are in a band called Sjökvist, and they have made 3 songs that have all gained recognition.

 Awards

 In 2008, Eiríkur Örn received the Icelandic Translators Award for his translation of Jonathan Lethem's tourettic novel, Motherless Brooklyn.
 His poetry-animation Höpöhöpö Böks received an Honorable Mention in 2010 at the Zebra Poetry Film Festival Berlin.

 Eiríkur Örn won the 2012 Icelandic Literary Prize in the category of fiction and poetry and the 2012 Book Merchants' Prize for his novel Illska (lit.
 Evil).

 Writing

 Poetry

 Eiríkur Örn is best known internationally for his poetry, much of which is sound-poetry or multi-media, and which he performs widely.
 Much of it has been translated, into a variety of languages.
 His published collections are: